kraemer-lab/DART-Pipeline/README.rst

 =============
 DART-Pipeline
 =============
+Data analysis pipeline for the Dengue Advanced Readiness Tools (DART) project.

 The aim of this project is to develop a scalable and reproducible pipeline for the joint analysis of epidemiological, climate, and behavioural data to anticipate and predict dengue outbreaks.

 Project Manifest
 ================